 Is your radiator looking past its prime?
-Then it may be time to paint it.
-Painting radiators is a common practice that dates back to several decades.
+Then it may be time to repaint it!

 Painting your old radiator can be a safe and fun way to update the vibe of your room and improve your home’s décor and color scheme.